Adh101/Trail-Trekker-Data-Analytics-Pipeline-using-SQLMesh-and-DuckDB/README.md

 Fresh, hourly metrics for Trail-Trekker using **DuckDB** for storage and **SQLMesh** for modeling, scheduling, and deployments.

+## Objective:
+To build the data warehouse for the data collected by Trail Trekker using **DuckDB** and data models using **SQLMesh**.
+Further, extend the data modeling to understand the subscription changes on a daily basis for their customers.

+## Key Steps:
 - **Seeds (CSV-backed “raw”)** → loaded into DuckDB
 - **Staging models** → type/format cleanup & normalization
 - **Dimensional models** → `warehouse.dim_plans` (SCD-1)